 These M&Ms Math activities can be used for some engaging summer practice or end of the year learning fun in the classroom.

 It’s summer and as moms we are looking for ways to keep our kids’ minds active in between video games, TV time and outdoor play.
 One easy way to do this while keeping our children excited is by pulling out the candy.
 One of our favorite sweet treats that can be used with learning activities are M&M’s®.

 - First, you will find a page that is designed to help students practice their data collecting skills.
 Begin by having your children scoop a small handful of M&M’s® and place them in a bowl.
 We then had our children create a concrete graph by placing the M&M’s® on the graph boxes.
 (For those of you who aren’t teachers, a concrete graph is simply a graph that uses real items.)
 Once they completed their graph, we had them count the total number and fill in the spaces at the bottom.

-The last set of cards are designed for kids learning to count.
+- The last set of cards are designed for kids learning to count.
 You can use these in two different ways.
 You can use the cards with the M&M’s® images and have your kids match them with the numbers.
 Or, you can use the blank cards we included and give you children numbers.
 They then have to place the correct number of M&M’s® on the card.

 How would you use Life Savers® Hard Candy and M&M’s® to keep your kids learning over summer?
 We would love for you to share your ideas!